w3f/Grants-Program/applications/subsmt.md

 - Sparse Merkle trees are widely used in blockchain technology solutions and can be used to store data and verify data integrity, reducing the computing and storage pressure of the chain.
 We noticed that there is currently only the MMT solution in substrate, and sparse Merkle trees should also be provided to allow community developers to have more choices and avoid repeated development.
-The sparse Merkle tree follows a strict and complete binary path, which can better obtain the root in advance when the data has not been updated.
+The sparse Merkle tree follows a strict and complete binary path, which can better obtain the root in advance when the data has not been updated
-This is very useful to prevent off-chain data inconsistency after the blockchain transaction is rolled back.
+(This is very useful to prevent off-chain data inconsistency after the blockchain transaction is rolled back), and verify the non-existence of data, and the structure of the Merkle tree rarely changes when data is updated, and related operations are all log(n), etc.
+It has almost perfect balance and stability, allowing more possibilities in algorithms and providing more functions.
 It is a Merkle tree solution that is well worth adopting.

 ### Project Details